What is roller derby?

-The Women’s Flat Track Derby Association is the biggest international governing body of roller derby.
-It functions to define standards for gameplay, foster individual leagues’ growth, and facilitate tournaments culminating in an annual championship.
-See WFTDAfor more info.
+The Women’s Flat Track Derby Association is the largest international governing body of roller derby.
+It functions to define standards for game play, foster individual leagues’ growth, and facilitate tournaments culminating in an annual championship.
+See WFTDA for more information.

 Is it real or “predetermined” like pro wrestling?

 QCRG and all WFTDA bouts are authentic, games are not “predetermined” in any way.